broadinstitute/cellpainting-gallery/folder_structure.md

-# Understanding the folder structure
+# CellPainting Gallery folder structure

 Let's use Broad's data as an example to understand the folder structure.